Hajipur: Bateshwarnath Nath Temple

+Bateshwar Nath Temple is an ancient Hindu temple dedicated to Lord Shiva, located in Dhandua village, Basantpur Panchayat, Hajipur, Vaishali district, Bihar, India.
+The temple is situated approximately 28 km from the district headquarters of Vaishali.
+As per local folklore, the temple has existed since the Mughal period and is believed to have miraculously appeared at the center of a thousand-year-old banyan tree.
+The temple's origins are associated with an intriguing legend that suggests it was self-constructed.
+The temple holds a significant place in the religious and cultural landscape of the region.
+Every year, it hosts the Basant Panchami festival (February–March) with great enthusiasm.
+Additionally, a month-long fair is organized on the occasion of Mahashivratri, attracting devotees and visitors from nearby areas.
+Surrounded by vast agricultural fields, the temple offers a serene and spiritual atmosphere, making it a notable destination for those seeking peace and devotion.
+Recognizing its historical and religious significance, the Bihar Government has approved a project to develop the site into a recognized historical and tourist attraction.
+The temple is currently managed by Bateshwar Nath Vikash Seva Sansthan, an NGO, under the leadership of Mithilesh Kumar Singh, an advocate and the secretary of the organization.

 Kaunhaara Ghat

 It is considered one of the main ghats of Ganga—Gandak, where worshiping and cremation has been performed for centuries.
 This ghat received its name based on an ancient legend.
 According to this legend, "The famous fight of Gaja (elephant)-Graah (crocodile), which is well covered in Indian scriptures, is the reason behind people asking -kaun haara.
 Hence the name- Kaunhara ghat.
 Scriptures tell that Lord Vishnu had to interfere in the fight to save his devotee Gajaraj, who was being drowned by a crocodile.
 Both Gaja and Graah were gandharvas.
 But due to some curse, they became Gaja and Graah.
 Lord Vishnu killed Graah to give him instant salvation, and saved the life Of Gajaraj."
 The depiction of fighting Gaja—Graah is an emblem for the city and is prominently shown on the Hajipur railway station's dome and other notable places.

 Jami Masjid

 Jami Masjid is one of the states' oldest mosques erected in 1587 AD during the Mughal rule by Makhsus Shah, the contemporary governor of Bihar Sharif according to Akbarnamah.
 The remarkable monument is a spectacular example of Indo-Persian architecture, the central dome being larger than the others.